 In our mechanism-based studies, we use pharmacological, molecular, cell biological, and neuroanatomical methods to characterize genetic and exposure models of brain dysfunction.
 Human studies include the effects of mindfulness and cognitive therapies on brain biomarkers, including stress hormones and inflammatory mediators, and studying the effects of chronic pesticides on neurological development and health disparities in rural populations, including farmworkers.

-The goals of our work are to discover long-lasting neuroadaptations (and maladaptations) in neuronal signaling that result from disruption of normal neurotransmitter signaling and discover new therapeutics to treat brain disorders.
-And to have fun while doing that.
+The goals of our work are to discover long-lasting neuroadaptations in neuronal signaling that result from disruption of normal neurotransmitter signaling, discover new behavioral and drug therapies to treat brain disorders, and to establish new methods to reduce health disparities and promote equity.
+And to have fun while doing those things!

 Lab Location: G150 COM

-Gregg's Office - G146 COM
+Gregg's Office - G146B COM (850-644-2271)

 Please GIVE to the FSU Center for Brain Repair, in order to support our research progress!!
 No amount is too small.